gameflorist/dunedynasty/README.txt

    Displays hi-res instead of pixelated overlays (e.g. selected unit overlay).
    (Enabled by default.)

- * Smooth unit animation: Smoother unit animations by rendering units (and bullets) as if they move every frame, and rotating top-down units to arbitrary angles.
+ * Smooth unit animation:
+   Smoother unit animations by rendering units (and bullets) as if they move every frame, and rotating top-down units to arbitrary angles.
    (Enabled by default.)

- * Infantry squad corpses: Display decaying infantry corpses.
+ * Infantry squad corpses:
+   Display decaying infantry corpses.
    (Enabled by default.)

+ * Unit target lines:
+   Show trajectory lines and target of selected units (like in C&C: Tiberian Sun).
+The lines and target icon are red for attack/harvest orders and gray for any other orders.
+   (Disabled by default.)

 Saved games
 ===========

-Saved games are located in the save directory next to dunedynasty.cfg.
-If no configuration file exists in the same directory as the executable, they will be in placed in a personal data directory.
+Saved games are located in the save directory next to wherever dunedynasty.cfg resides (see Configuration [see below]).

-The location depends on your operating system:

- * Windows 64bit:
-   C:\users\<your user>\AppData\Roaming\Dune Dynasty\save

- * Windows 32bit:
-   C:\users\<your user>\Application Data\Dune Dynasty\save

- * macOS:
-   $HOME/Library/Application Support/dunedynasty/save

- * Unix:
-   ~/.config/dunedynasty/save

 Saved games from Dune II should work if placed there.